MARKET SNAPSHOT: Dow Struggles To Stay At Record, But Tech Rebound Boosts Nasdaq

 What are the main benchmarks doing?

-The Dow Jones Industrial Average added 16 points, or 0.1%, to 24,308, with 22 its 30 main components trading higher.
+The Dow Jones Industrial Average slipped 17 points, or 0.1%, to 24,276, with 20 of its 30 main components trading lower.
 The Dow has been rallying to fresh records over the past week, thanks in part to progress on a U.S. tax overhaul (http://www.marketwatch.com/story/senate-passes-tax-bill-advancing-top-republican-priority-2017-12-02) in Washington.

-The S&P 500 index was nearly unchanged at 2,639 with eight of its 11 main sectors trading lower.
-Telecoms and utilities were leading the losses, down about 1%.
-Technology and health-care stocks rose about 0.5%.
+The S&P 500 index was nearly unchanged at 2,639 with nine of its 11 main sectors trading lower.
+Utilities and telecoms were leading the losses, down about 1%.
+Technology and health-care stocks rose 0.6% and 0.4% respectively.

 Continue Reading Below